Anti-Submarine Warfare Frigate (Royal Netherlands Navy): Propulsion

 The Anti-Submarine Warfare Frigates will be equipped with MAN 20V28/33D STC marine engines in combination with MAN 16V175D-MEV naval generator sets.
 They will also have RENK gearboxes that will be part of the combined diesel-electric and diesel (CODLAD) propulsion system.

 Construction

 The hulls will be partially manufactured in Romania, at Damen's shipyard in Galati.
 It will be fitted with its system at the Damen Schelde Naval Shipbuilding facility.

-Contracts

 In November 2023 it was reported that Exail will provide advanced inertial navigation systems (INS) and data distribution units for the ASWF.
 Hatenboer-Water has been contracted to supply freshwater systems for the frigates, while ballast water treatment systems (BWTS) will be delivered by Optimarin.

 In October 2024 Damen signed a contract with Alfa Laval for the delivery of fuel oil separators, cleaning tables, oily bilge water separators and ILS deliverables.